kstaring/srfs/README.txt

 - Network data is not encrypted, except when one uses NFSv4 krb5p, which obviously only works in combination with a complete Kerberos infrastructure.
-- User- and group IDs must be the same on client and server, except again when one uses NFSv4.
+- User- and group IDs must be the same on client and server, except again when one uses Kerberized NFSv4.
 - NFSv4 is quite a bit less ubiquitous than previous versions, e.g. several of the BSDs did not implement this version, and at least OpenBSD did not implement version 4 on purpose.

 When Kerberization of one's infrastucture is overkill or not wanted, there are few options left.
 SSHFS has a tendency of locking up.
-And if Kerberization is overkill, then Andrew Filesystem or CEPH probably are as well.
+And if Kerberization is overkill, then e.g. Andrew Filesystem or CEPH probably are as well.